danindiana/GRYPHGEN/agentic/kafka.md

 Using the Confluent Platform Docker images simplifies the setup of Apache Kafka and its ecosystem components.
 This approach reduces the complexity of configuring each component individually and provides a robust, scalable, and easy-to-manage Kafka cluster.

-Would you like to explore any specific part of this process in more detail, or discuss how to implement it further?